Best Switzerland Itinerary – 7 Days in Switzerland

 The city center is cute, but I recommend exploring the scenery of the canton (state) rather than the city center only, as there are more beautiful, unique cities and town centers in Switzerland (e.g. Stein am Rhine).
 I actually advice planning in a few hours to see the Chapel Bridge and stroll the lake.

-If you have a Swiss Travel Pass, you get a 50% discount on the mountain activities, and boat cruises are included!
+If you have a Swiss Travel Pass, you get a 50% discount on the mountain activities, and boat cruises are included without any extra costs!
 How awesome is that?
 I know, it is one of the best features of the Swiss Travel Pass.
 So, if you don’t want to go up one of the mountains, you could do a boat cruise (btw, both mountains are also best reached via boat, but of course, you can also get there by public transportation or car).

 Day 4 and 5